geoschem/GCHP/docs/source/supplement/setting-up-aws-parallelcluster.rst

 .. important::

-    AWS ParallelCluster and FSx for Lustre costs hundreds or thousands of dollarscosts hundreds or thousands of dollars per month to use.
+    AWS ParallelCluster and FSx for Lustre costs hundreds or thousands of dollars per month to use.
     See `FSx for Lustre Pricing <https://aws.amazon.com/fsx/lustre/pricing/>`_ and `EC2 Pricing <https://aws.amazon.com/ec2/pricing/on-demand/>`_ for details.